Star Trek Enterprise (ENT) Season 2

 To start with, everything about "A Night in Sickbay" is extraordinarily trivial.
 Well, Porthos could die after all, but we know that this wouldn't happen as he sort of belongs to the main cast.
 Our brave captain has yet again offended someone and is supposed to apologize, so why does this have to take a complete episode this time?
 Archer's sudden sexual frustration completes the list of plot ingredients.
 Triviality alone need not be bad.
 However, three trivial threads in one episode, together with the stupid dialogues, the loads of gratuitous sexual references, the unsuccessful attempts at comedy and the uninspiring role stereotypes make this the probably worst episode of modern Trek.

 What was intended to be humorous moments in the episode turned out as awkward as never before in this series and very seldom in Star Trek.
-Phlox' side note that there are Denobulan animals resembling dogs and "most of them have one head" was still one of the few funnier examples.
+Phlox's side note that there are Denobulan animals resembling dogs and "most of them have one head" was still one of the few funnier examples.
 Even the Kreetassan apology ritual at the end that may have ridiculed an average episode was less embarrassing than most of the rest.
-Phlox' messy toenails and his long tongue were just too cheap jokes to be worth commented on.
+Phlox's messy toenails and his long tongue were just too cheap jokes to be worth commented on.
 The same goes for the second pee joke in three weeks.
 When Archer and Phlox desperately tried to catch the bat, I was already sorry that I was watching although I had just nothing better to do.
 Is this Star Trek, or rather a slapstick flick?
-Archer's illusions and Freudian slips ("the breast officer of the fleet") sound like they have been penned by teenage fanboys and not like something that I may expect professional authors (namely B&B!) to come up with.
-The sad climax of bad taste was reached with the dream sequence of Porthos' funeral and Phlox as a priest, followed Archer alone with T'Pol in the decon chamber - I can't remember ever seeing something that cringeworthy on Star Trek.
+Archer's illusions and Freudian slips ("I'm doing the breast I can.", "Send me your lips.") sound like they have been penned by teenage fanboys and not like something that I may expect professional authors (namely B&B!) to come up with.
+The sad climax of bad taste was reached with the dream sequence of Porthos's funeral and Phlox as a priest, followed Archer alone with T'Pol in the decon chamber - I can't remember ever seeing something that cringeworthy on Star Trek.
 I was watching the episode on a train, and I was actually worried that someone might have thought it was porn.